jobrouter/typo3-data/Documentation/developer.rst

 .. important::

-   Do not insert the data sets directly into the transfer table, as the table schema can be changed without notice.
+   It is not advised to insert the data sets directly into the transfer table, as the table schema can be changed in future versions.
 Use the API described above.